nittyjee/MapStory-Data-Manipulation-Library/README.md

 # MapStory-Data-Manipulation-Library
 A Library of common and fundamental data manipulation tools that turn tables into mapstories.

+Think of all possible basic queries you can.

 Many of these are in separate repos, and they are linked to here.

 One link to start: